Sunday, 19 January 2025

 Leading voices on the partnership

 Dr Truong Gia Binh, Founder and Chairman of FPT Corporation, stated, “FPT believes AI is a pivotal accelerator in shaping the future.
-For more than a decade, FPT has been actively pursuing AI research and to stimulate innovations and has integrated AI into all our services and solutions.
+For more than a decade, FPT has been actively pursuing AI research and development to stimulate innovations and has integrated AI into all our services and solutions.
 We also invested heavily in the training and development of an AI-ready workforce.
 The close partnership with the renowned National University of Singapore can help us harness AI power to drive mutual growth and success not only in Singapore and Vietnam but globally.”

 David Nguyen, CEO of FPT Asia Pacific, highlighted the strategic importance of the new AI lab, saying, “The establishment of the AI Lab in Singapore is a cornerstone of our partnership, where we will develop groundbreaking solutions to address challenges across industries that are critical to the region’s growth and global competitiveness.”